AlexPullen91/GameReviews/README.md

 This site is designed to provide users with a simple and intuitive experience where within just a matter of clicks they are signed up and then writing their review.

-This app will utilize the IGDB API to pull information about the games that users search for which then populates the site's database once submitted.
+This app utilizes the IGDB API to pull information about the games that users search for which then populates the site's database once submitted.

 Users are able to search for and read reviews without creating an account and are prompted to create one if they wish to submit reviews.